 My negative view of the welfare effects of leaks contrasts with the literature on the freedom of the press and the benefits of advocacy.
-Gentzkow and Shapiro (2008) reviews this work and cite a key Supreme Court decision: "[The First] Amendment rests on the assumption that the [...] dissemination of information from diverse and antagonistic sources is essential to the welfare of the public".
+Gentzkow and Shapiro (2008) review this work and cite a key Supreme Court decision: "[The First] Amendment rests on the assumption that the [...] dissemination of information from diverse and antagonistic sources is essential to the welfare of the public."
 The Fed's use of informal communication is different because public knowledge of internal confidential information is not helpful if it leads to reduced policy flexibility as well as damage to the Fed's reputation and deliberative process.
-There is good reason this information is made confidential in the first place.
+This information is made confidential for good reason.

-In the last section of the paper I discuss what can be done to improve the situation.
+In the last section of the paper, I discuss what can be done to improve the situation.
 I argue that the loss in policy flexibility from disclosure of information stems from a lack of understanding by the public of the Fed's policy reaction function.
 If the public fully understood how the Fed thinks, the Fed would not look less competent if it had to deviate from prior policy projections due to incoming news.
-One issue that makes it difficult for the public to learn the Fed's reaction function is that there is no single Fed decision maker.
-Given the rotation of Reserve Bank presidents, there is not even a stable set of Fed decision makers.
-I speculate that eliminating the rotation schedule may reduce the effect of disclosure on flexibility, thus reducing distortion of the policy rate.
+One issue that makes it difficult for the public to learn the Fed's reaction function is that there is no single Fed decision-maker.
+Given the rotation of voting among Reserve Bank presidents, there is not even a stable set of Fed decision-makers.
+I speculate that reducing the number of policymakers and eliminating the rotation schedule may simplify communication and improve the public's understanding of the Fed's reaction function.
 This would involve having a subset of the current Reserve Bank presidents vote at all FOMC meetings.
-In practice, one could envision combining the 12 current Reserve Bank district into a smaller set of "Super Reserve Banks" who always voted.
-Importantly, while I argue that this would reduce the impact of the quiet cacophony on policy, having fewer voting policy makers would also help reduce the number of policy makers participating in the public cacophony.
+In practice, one could envision combining the 12 current Reserve Bank districts into a smaller set of "Super Reserve Banks" who always voted.